-As an international semiconductor company with a global footprint, the Company recognizes the important role its human capital plays in a talent-based economy, and what the impact of effective and efficient human capital management ("HCM") has on its long-term strategic success and sustainable growth.
-Our employees are our most critical asset-they contribute to our financial success for the benefit of all our stakeholders, they fuel product innovation, and they contribute to the success of the communities in which we live and work.
-Human capital management affects many aspects of our operations, including recruitment, retention, training, workforce optimization, performance management, workplace safety, employee health and wellness, employee engagement, and diversity and inclusion.
+As an international semiconductor company with a global footprint, Diodes recognizes the important role its human capital plays in a talent-based economy, and what the impact of effective and efficient human capital management (HCM) has on its long-term strategic success and sustainable growth.
+Our employees are our most critical asset-they contribute to our financial success for the benefit of all our stakeholders, they are the source of great idea generation that fuels the engine of product innovation, and they are collaborators and contributors to the success of the communities in which we live and work.
+Human capital management affects many aspects of our operations, including recruitment and talent acquisition, retention, training, workforce optimization, performance management, workplace safety, employee health and wellness, employee engagement, and diversity and inclusion.